Mile 55 - The rail station at Brunswick, MD

 61.5 Harpers Ferry Road Access Very small parking lot.
 No parking on weekends (raft access only)XX

-62.9 Huckleberry Hill H/B Remote Campsite - No vehicle accessXX
+62.9 Huckleberry Hill H/B Hiker/Biker campsite.
+Remote - No nearby vehicle access.XX

 64.9 Dargan Bend Recreation Area Large Parking Area (40-50 vehicles) - Access from Back RdX

-69.4 Antietam Creek Recreation Area (map) Easy vehicle access - 20 Campsites - Fee Area: $10/NightXXX
+69.8 Antietam Creek Recreation Area Easy vehicle access - 20 Campsites - Fee Area: $10/NightXXX